Carnota

-Carnota is a municipality of northwestern Spain in the province of A Coruña, autonomous community of Galicia.
+Carnota is a municipality in the province of A Coruña, in the autonomous community of Galicia, northwestern Spain.
 It belongs to the comarca of Muros.
-It has an area of 66.4 km2, a population of 5,285 (2004 estimate) and a population density of 79.59 people/km2 It is famous because of its majestic hórreo, granary, the largest one in the world.
-It has a Barrocan style and is dated back to 1768.
-Carnota is also very famous for its more than 7 km long beach, the longest in all of Galicia, and Mount Pindo.
+It has an area of 66.4 km2, a population of 5,285 (2004 estimate) and a population density of 79.59 people/km2.

+It is famous because of its majestic hórreo, granary, the largest one in the world.
+It has a Baroque style and dates back to 1768.
+Carnota is also very famous for its more than 7 km long beach, being the longest in the region of Galicia, and Mount Pindo.